Disability Justice Plan Symposium

 The Disability Justice Plan Symposium brings together criminal justice agencies, researchers and community representatives to improve access to justice for people with disability.

 The 2016 Disability Justice Plan Symposium comprises of two half-day events of interest to both community members and criminal justice sector personnel.

-Disability Justice Plan Community Forum - held on 14 September 2016
+Disability Justice Plan Community Forum - 14 September 2016

 Recognition and Protection of Vulnerable Parties in Practice - held on 3 August 2016